-Checking your plumbing system visually and looking for “symptoms” or signs that need fixing could help avoid getting into any plumbing problems.
-As a maintenance practice, you should do this regularly.
-Start by looking for drips or slow leaks in any of the plumbing components that you have at home.
-Inspecting its surroundings and maintaining it is also important as if it is damaged or contaminated.
-It has a big chance of spreading and later on damaging your pipes.
-Be alert if you see any water damage on your cabinets, cupboards, or anything near it.
-This is a major sign that there might be a water leakage that you wouldn’t want to leave unaddressed.
+Checking your plumbing system visually and looking for “symptoms” or signs that need fixing could help avoid any plumbing problems.
+Furthermore, as a maintenance practice, you should do this regularly.
+So, start by looking for drips or slow leaks in any plumbing components you have at home.

 - Under sinks and wash tubs